Grigoryanlab/TERM-ddG/README.md

 3. Run the following command:
  `python mutationListIteration.py --l 1EY0.s350.tab --homof S2648.homo`

+Once the database has been prepared, users should make sure the `--db` argument in `mutationListIteration.py` point to the path of the database.

 > We recommend to have a file to keep track of the PDB structures that have homologous relationships to the query protein.
 These PDB structures will be excluded from statistics of structure motif search.
 Otherwise, we believe the results will be biased.
 Please see the details in our paper.
 That is the purpose of the `--homof` flag.
 In `1EY0.homo` the PDB IDs following `1EY0_A` are excluded.
 Such results can be created from NCBI `blastpgb` program.
 The list here includes all PDB chains that are similar to `1EY0_A` at a cutoff e=1.0, which is consistent to our paper.
 This step requires a sequence database corresponding to the set of structures used in MASTER search.
 The sequence database can be downloaded at: (**glab**).
 After downloaded, the `PATH_seqdb` variable in the `General.py` needs to be changed.